 - Some people may experience side effects after consuming magnesium.

 - Antacids aren’t recommended for children or people with kidney disease.

 - Proton pump inhibitors aren’t recommended for extended use.

-Although magnesium is generally well-tolerated, some people may experience side effects.
-On its own, magnesium can cause diarrhea.
-To combat this, aluminum is often included in acid reflux medication.
-Aluminum can cause constipation.
+Although magnesium antacids are generally well-tolerated, some people may experience side effects.
+Magnesium antacids can cause diarrhea.
+To combat this, aluminum hydroxide is often included in OTC antacid medications.
+Aluminum antacids can cause constipation.